gitman328/youtube-upload-mail-reminder/README.md

 ![Screenshot](screenshot.png)

+- It's also possible to import the whole subscription list.
+How this works, is described in the interface.

 ---

 Take note: After adding a new channel and run the script (feed_parser.php), a mail with many content will send.